Puzzle Installation Project History:

 After Brookdale, it was installed at SurfTaco at 1003 Main Street in Belmar, NJ.

 Several sub-installations are currently being developed across the country and around the world.
 School of Creative and Performing Arts in San Diego found us and made the project bi-coastal.
 The YMCA in Brooklyn started making puzzle pieces at several locations.
 Then Monmouth County Library System hosted Art is Good puzzle making workshops at all of their branches.
-Soon we were making puzzle pieces with organizations, supports groups and with random artists.
+Soon we were making puzzle pieces with companies, schools, organizations, supports groups, communities and with random artists.

 THE FUTURE OF THE PUZZLE PROJECT: